 Light, compact, and easy to use - a perfect combo for ultralight adventurers that still want a freshly brewed cup of coffee.

 The Primula Single Serve is for anyone that refuses to give up their morning coffee ritual but has space and weight limitations.
 It's low profile and durable design make it perfect for packing into cramped spaces without worry of damage.
 This simple device was our pick for Best Backpacking Coffee Maker for a reason — it will keep you caffeinated and happy without completely sacrificing flavor, no matter where you happen to wake up.

-We loved the Primula for outings where space was at a minimum.
-It's highly durable and consistently delivered good flavor.
+We love the Primula for outings where space is at a minimum.
+It's highly durable and consistently delivers good flavor.